 Current rent arrears for all rented homes is at 4.8% (3.3% a year ago) .
 Our target for 2020/21 is 3.4%

 Current rent arrears for Shared Owners is at 2.9% (2.1% a year ago).
 Our target for 2020/21 is 1%

 Current rent arrears for our Retirement residents is at 1.7% (2% a year ago).
 Our target for 2020/21 is 1.5%

-There has been an increase in arrears across all our tenures and our teams are working closely with all residents.
-The income team and specialist financial support staff are available to offer assistance to all residents facing difficulties during this period.
-We are also working with the DWP to ensure we are able to support those residents who require help with universal credit claims.
+There has been an increase in arrears across all our tenures and our teams are working closely with all residents affected.
+The income team and specialist financial support staff are available to offer assistance to residents facing difficulties during this period.
+We are also working with the Department for Work and Pensions to ensure we are able to support those residents who require help with universal credit claims.